skylinejs/skyline/apps/docs/docs/introduction.md

 1. Leverage the TypeScript compiler
 2. Validate runtime values and throw if they are not matching their interface

+TODO: Graphic of a system boundary where everything that enters gets validated, the core is always green because it always functions under its assumptions.

 ## Pure functions versus side effects